YenChengLai/constellation-backend/README.md

 `POST /login`

-- Description: Logs in a user and returns a pair of tokens.
+- Description: Logs in a **verified** user and returns a pair of tokens.
 - Request Body:

 ```json